 - Add butter to pressure cooker.
 When butter is hot, brown chops on both sides; remove and keep warm.
 Add remaining 1 cup broth to pressure cooker.
 Cook 1 minute, stirring to loosen browned bits from pan.
 Press cancel.

-- Lock lid; close pressure-release valve.
+- Return pork chops to pan.
+Lock lid; close pressure-release valve.
 Adjust to pressure-cook on high for 18 minutes.
 Let pressure release naturally for 10 minutes; quick-release any remaining pressure.
 A thermometer inserted in pork should read at least 145°.
 Discard toothpicks before serving.

 This recipe was tested at 13 pounds of pressure (psi).